SoFi Invest and Acorns are two popular investing platforms for new-age investors.

-Both SoFI and Acorns have unique offerings here, and it really comes down to which one is a better fit for you based on your needs.
+Both SoFi and Acorns have unique offerings, so it really comes down to which one is a better fit for you based on your needs.

 On the other hand, if you are just plain bad at remembering to save or invest, Acorns is quite literally designed for you.
 By simply rounding up your spare change, it makes the investment process as simple and painless as possible.